Patrick Bauchau

 Patrick Nicolas Jean Sixte Ghislain Bauchau (born 6 December 1938) is a Belgian actor best known for his roles in the films A View to a Kill, The Rapture and Panic Room.
 On television, he was a main cast member in the NBC series The Pretender and the HBO drama Carnivàle, as well as making notable guest appearances in series such as Columbo and House, M.D..

 Biography

-Early life
+Personal life

 Patrick Bauchau was born in Brussels, Belgium, on 6 December 1938, the son of Mary (née Kozyrev), a Russian-born school administrator and publisher, and Henry Bauchau, a school administrator, lawyer, publisher, writer, and psychoanalyst who served as an officer in the Belgian Underground during World War II.
 He was raised in Belgium, Switzerland and England.

 He attended Oxford University on an academic scholarship and speaks German, French, English, Spanish, Italian, and a little Russian, Portuguese and Dutch.

-He is married to the French actress and writer Mijanou Bardot, and lives in Los Angeles.
+He is married to the French actress and writer Mijanou Bardot.
+They have a daughter and live in Los Angeles.